hiroio/100-days-of-code/log.md

 * [Bootstrap Beginner Crash Course](https://www.youtube.com/watch?v=5GcQtLDGXy8)
 * [Skillcrush 10 Day Bootcamp](https://learn.skillcrush.com/classes/skillcrush-10-day-bootcamp-wpcw/)

 **Thoughts:** Took a break from the Wordpress Theme course for the day and looked for other sources about Bootstrap.
 Also started a 10 day "bootcamp" on the fundamentals of starting a career in tech.
-Started brainstorming about portfolio layout.
+Started brainstorming about portfolio layout/content, and started a new repository for it.

-**Link(s) to Work:** N/A
+**Link(s) to Work:** [hirokonishimura.com](https://github.com/hironyc/hirokonishimura.com)

 **Links to Resources:**
 * [GetBootstrap](http://getbootstrap.com)